fey-ruto/fey-ruto/README.md

 - Passionate about transforming complex data into **actionable insights** for smarter decisions in **finance, business, and international development**.
 - Exploring the intersection of **AI, analytics, finance, and sustainability**.
 - Entrepreneur & Co-founder:
-   - **Ecomaze Solutions** → providing affordable, eco-friendly menstrual products with sustainable, tech-driven solutions.
+   - **Ecomaze Solutions** → providing affordable, eco-friendly menstrual products using sustainable, tech-driven solutions.
    - **Hustle Village** → empowering young entrepreneurs with an ecommerce platform to enable them operate with trust, credibility, and convenience.
 - Advocate for **climate action, social impact, and innovation**.
 - Proud **Jim Leech Fellow ’23**.